Rafting in Maui

 The high-speed, inflatable rafts you find on Maui are nothing like the raft that Huck Finn used to drift down the Mississippi.
 While passengers grip straps, these rafts fly, skimming and bouncing across the sea.
 Because they're so maneuverable, they go where the big boats can't—secret coves, sea caves, and remote beaches.
 Two-hour trips run around $50, half-day trips upward of $100.
 Although safe, these trips are not for the faint of heart.
 If you have back or neck problems or are pregnant, you should reconsider this activity.

 Ocean Riders.
 Start the day with a spectacular view of the sun rising above the West Maui Mountains, then cross the Au Au Channel to Lanai's Shipwreck Beach.
 After a short swim at a secluded beach, this tour circles Lanai, allowing you to view the island's 70 miles of remote coast.
 The "back side" of Lanai is one of Hawaii's unsung marvels, and you can expect to stop at three protected coves for snorkeling.
 You might chance upon sea turtles, monk seals, and a friendly reef shark, as well as rare varieties of angelfish and butterflyfish.
 Guides are knowledgeable and slow down long enough for you to marvel at sacred burial caves and interesting rock formations.
 Sit toward the back bench if you are sensitive to motion sickness.
-Tours cost $139 per person and include snorkel gear, a fruit breakfast, and a great deli lunch.
+Tours include snorkel gear, a fruit breakfast, and a satisfying deli lunch.
 Mala Wharf, Front St., Lahaina, HI, 96761.
 808/661–3586. www.mauioceanriders.com.
+From $139.